kpreid/all-is-cubes/README.md

 * `all-is-cubes-ui/` is a library containing a widget framework and basic user interface functions (not platform-specific).
 * `all-is-cubes-content/` is a library containing “game content” — procedural generation and demos — that does not need to be part of the core library but is used by all of the below binaries.
 * `all-is-cubes-desktop/` is a standalone game app which will use `winit` and `wgpu` for platform windowing & graphics, or ASCII-art raytracing in the terminal.
-* `all-is-cubes-wasm/` is the game app code for the browser/WebAssembly environment (if compiled outside of `wasm32` architecture, it will be empty).
-It is also a NPM package, which embeds the Rust code by way of `wasm-pack`.
-In order to use this, you must use either webpack-dev-server or the web server described next.
+* `all-is-cubes-wasm/` is the game app code for the browser/WebAssembly environment (if compiled outside of `wasm32` architecture, it will be an empty crate).
 * `all-is-cubes-server/` is to be a network server for the game, but right now only contains a preconfigured HTTP static file server.

 Building and running